FirstTimeEZ/server-ssl/README.md

 ## Advanced/Production Usage

-`server-ssl.js` has a configuration file called `server-ssl.sc` that contains all the options you can change
+`server-ssl` has a configuration file called `server-ssl.sc` that contains all the options you can change

 #### Default Configuration `(server-ssl.sc)`